action-is-hope/shelley/README.md

 To begin with this project it primaily driving sone of our internal projects.
 However we are planning to keep generic /configurable as possible for our own use as it will drive multiple sites.
 Stylable allows us to essenetially define our 'holy grain' HTML which is essentially exposed as a styling API for any CSS that we want to throw at it.

+## Styling
-Components come unstyled by default (a few exceptions) with all the styles coming from the theme.
+Components come unstyled by default (a few exceptions) with all the styles coming from the theme, so you can completely do you own thing.
+This feature is one of the reasons for writing this, in honour of http://www.csszengarden.com/ before it is forgotton.
+CSS has always been versatile.

 We are providing a base project/theme which we have just called `Default` whihch you are welcome to either extend off or copy and make your own.

 If you are looking to extend it then take a look at the `Shelley` a project/theme which is the theme we use for shelley.earth

-We have a Starter kit in the works.
+We have a Starter kit in the works - https://github.com/action-is-hope/starter-kits